practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 <br/>

-Now my compiled microbenchmark program in [Standard ML](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML/random_streams_for_perf_stats3.sml) works fine and also shines in another category, see below at [Transpiling from Standard ML to Lua and JavaScript with LunarML](#transpiling-from-standard-ml-to-lua-and-javascript-with-lunarml).
+Now my compiled microbenchmark program in [Standard ML](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Standard%20ML/random_streams_for_perf_stats3.sml) works fine too and also shines in another category, see below at [Transpiling from Standard ML to Lua and JavaScript with LunarML](#transpiling-from-standard-ml-to-lua-and-javascript-with-lunarml).

 <br/>